 There is a fixed amount of time to complete the exam – 60 minutes for 40 multiple choice answers for Level 1, and a further 90 minutes to answer 8 scenario questions for Level 2.
-Once you start the clock is unstoppable.
+Once you start, the clock can’t be stopped.

-When you complete Level 1 you can choose to move on to Level 2, or Level 2 will start automatically when the time for Level 1 is over.
-Remember that once you move on to Level 2 you can’t go back to Level 1!
+When you complete Level 1 you can choose to move on to Level 2.
+If the time for Level 1 runs out, Level 2 will start automatically.
+Remember, once you move on to Level 2 you can’t go back to Level 1!
 So work at a steady pace and keep an eye on the clock.

 2. Answer Questions You Know First

-Level 1 consists of 40 multiple-choice questions, and you need to answer 55% correctly – i.e. 22 questions.
-It is easiest to answer the ones you know first.
+Level 1 consists of 40 multiple-choice questions, and you need to answer 55% correctly (22 questions).
+It is best to answer the ones you know first.
 This will leave more time for the other questions.
-If you know 22 correct questions then you’ve already passed!
-If you are not sure of an answer, then you can mark if for review.
+If you know 22 correct answers, then you’ve already passed!
+If you are not sure of an answer, then you can mark it for review.

-After last question you are given a summary page that lists your answers, tells you which questions are still unanswered, and shows you which questions you marked for review – so choose to go back to questions that you stand the best chance of getting right.
+After the last question you will be given a summary page that lists your answers, tells you which questions are still unanswered, and shows you which questions you marked for review.
+Take this time to go back to questions that you stand the best chance of getting right.

 3. Eliminate “Wrong” Answers

-Level 2 consists of 8 scenarios.
+Level 2 consists of eight scenarios.
 You have to choose the response you think is most appropriate for each scenario from four options.
-Answers are graded 5 points for “correct” answer, 3 for next closest, then 1 and 0.
-Eight “correct” answers would get you 40 points, but you only need to get 60% to pass – which is 24 points.
+Answers are graded with five points for the correct answer, three for next closest, then one and 0.
+Eight correct answers would get you 40 points, but you only need to get 24 to pass (60%).

-Start by reading the scenario carefully to figure out what it is about – think about which phases of the ADM are relevant, the concerns of stakeholders, and how well each option meets their needs.
-Then eliminate any obviously “wrong” answers, reducing your choices to those you think are “right”.
+Start by reading the scenario carefully to figure out what it is about.
+Consider which phases of the ADM are relevant, along with the concerns of stakeholders and how well each option meets their needs.
+Then eliminate any obviously wrong answers, reducing your choices to those you think are right.

-Remember that for Level 2 you have access to the TOGAF documentation in PDF format.
-Use the reference material to assess scenarios, but be smart with your searches.
+Remember that for the Level 2 exam, you will have access to the TOGAF documentation in PDF format.
+Use the reference materials to assess scenarios, but be smart with your searches.

 4. Learn the Language of TOGAF

-Questions and answers are all carefully worded using language as defined in the TOGAF documents.
-So make sure that you know the words and their definitions!
+Questions and answers are all carefully worded using the same language found in the official TOGAF documentation.

 5. According to TOGAF…